Online Learning Resource Centre

 Need info on logging in to these tools?
 View the Learning tools and resources section below.

 It’s important that we all play our part to keep the OC community safe during the pandemic.
-In your Moodle, you will find a course called “Back to Campus - Students.”
+In your Moodle, you will find a course called “Student COVID-19 Safety Training - Winter 2021.”

 You must complete this course and the COVID-19 self-declaration before coming on campus for the first time.